William Lockhart (priest): Later years

 He was ordained subdeacon at St Mary's College, Oscott on 19 December 1845, and deacon on 5 June 1846, and on 19 December of the same year was raised to the priesthood at Ratcliffe College.
 After some months devoted to the preaching of missions, Lockhart was entrusted with the pastoral charge of Shepshed on 5 June 1847.
 He was still occasionally employed for mission work and in 1850 was definitely appointed for this duty.
-After some years' successful preaching in various parts of England and Ireland, he was compelled, owing to ill-health, to spend the winter of 1853 at Rome.
-On his return journey he paid a memorable visit to Antonio Rosmini-Serbati, at Stresa.
+After some years of successful preaching in various parts of England and Ireland, he was compelled, owing to ill health, to spend the winter of 1853 in Rome.
+On his return journey, he paid a memorable visit to Antonio Rosmini-Serbati, at Stresa.

 In 1854 he was deputed to select a suitable place in London for the establishment of a house and church of his order.
 At the suggestion of Manning, he chose Kingsland, and until 1875 had to bear the burden of anxiety in connection with this foundation.
 In 1873 he purchased at his own expense St Etheldreda's Church out of Chancery, and thus restored one of London's oldest churches (thirteenth century) to Roman Catholic worship.
 Removing to St Etheldreda's in 1879, when the work of repair was completed, he established himself there until his death, although he continued for many years to give missions and retreats.
 After 1881 he spent the winters in Rome as procurator general of the congregation, and was there frequently called upon to give a series of sermons in English.
 His death, of syncope, occurred unexpectedly at St Etheldreda's, Ely Place, Holborn, London.

 He was perhaps best known as the foremost English disciple of Rosmini, founder of the Institute of Charity.
 Several volumes of Rosmini's works were translated either by him or under his supervision and in 1886 he wrote the second volume of the Life of Antonio Rosmini-Serbati, of which the first volume had been written by G.S.
 MacWalter in 1883.
 He was an able polemicist and was closely connected with two well-known Catholic periodicals, Catholic Opinion, which he founded and conducted until it was merged in The Tablet, and The Lamp, to which he was for twenty years the principal contributor.
-Besides his numerous contributions to these papers he wrote: The Old Religion (2nd ed., London, 1870); Review of Dr Pusey's Eirenicon (2nd ed., London, 1866), reprinted from "The Weekly Register"; Communion of Saints (London, 1868); Cardinal Newman.
+Besides his numerous contributions to these papers, he wrote: The Old Religion (2nd ed., London, 1870); Review of Dr Pusey's Eirenicon (2nd ed., London, 1866), reprinted from "The Weekly Register"; Communion of Saints (London, 1868); Cardinal Newman.
 Reminiscences of fifty years since by one of his oldest living Disciples (London, 1891).
 For some years before his death he had been engaged on a second volume to form a sequel to The Old Religion, the best-known of his polemical works.